KendallPark/bb-sync/README.md

 5. Double click `bbsync`.
 6. Head over to your `Documents` folder and watch in amazement as BBSync downloads all of your course materials from Blackboard.

-Whenever you need to get more content, just double-click `bbsync` again.
-BBSync will automatically download new content. :)
+Whenever you need to get new Blackboard content, just double-click `bbsync` again.
+BBSync will automatically download new content (older content will not be overwritten). :)

 ## Troubleshooting
 Please submit any issues [here](https://github.com/KendallPark/bb-sync/issues).